Recent Legal Update

 Conclusion

 In North Carolina, approaching other heirs about a buyout usually works best when the proposal is organized: confirm each heir’s percentage, propose a neutral way to set fair market value, and put clear closing terms in writing.
 A fair price is commonly calculated from the property’s fair market value multiplied by the selling heir’s fractional interest, sometimes with agreed adjustments for documented expenses.
-If agreement is not possible, the next step is to file a partition special proceeding in Superior Court in the county where the property sits.
+If agreement is not possible, the next step is to file a partition special proceeding before the Clerk of Superior Court in the county where the property sits.

 Talk to a Partition Action Attorney